adamhood15/movie-match-maker/proposal.md

 ## Project Summary

-Restuarant picker for a person visiting a new city.
+Movie picker for people who want to watch a movie but don't want to spend hours searching for a movie to watch.
 ​
 ## Developers
 ​